salbenson/modis-cloud-so/README.md

 # modis-cloud-so
-Code for "Natural marine cloud brightening in the Southern Ocean"
+@@Code for "Natural marine cloud brightening in the Southern Ocean"@@

 Step 1:  Aquire MOD03 and MOD06_L2 data.